 Sorry, you must log in to save an item.

-Step 2: Measure width.
-Using the measuring tape, measure horizontally across your forehead, jaw, and cheeks at their widest points.
+Using measuring tape, measure horizontally across your forehead, jaw, and cheeks at their widest points.
 Write down the measurements.

-Now that you’ve done that, it’s easy to figure out what type of face shape you have.
+Now that you’ve done that, it’s easy to figure out what face shape you have.

 Square: If you have a square-shaped face, the width of your forehead, cheekbones, and jaw will all nearly be the same.

-Round: If you have a round-shaped face, all your measurements are equal like those with a square-shaped face but you have rounded gentle corners.
+Round: If you have a round-shaped face, all your measurements are equal, like those of a square-shaped face, but your face has gently rounded corners.

-Long: If you have a long or oblong-shaped face, your forehead, cheekbones, and jawline are similar in size but your face length is the largest.
+Long: If you have a long or oblong-shaped face, your forehead, cheekbones, and jawline are similar in size, but your face length is longer.

-Those with a square face shape should stick to the basics.
-That means going for a classic blush application and putting some color on the apples of your cheeks.
-This can help to soften angular face shapes.
-Focus on the apples of your cheeks and then blend outwards for a soft look.
-Make sure not to blend too far out horizontally because this may cause the opposite effect and give the illusion of a wider-looking face.
+Working with a square face?
+It’s best to keep things basic by applying blush on the apples of your cheeks.
+This can also help to soften angular face shapes.
+Focus on the apples of your cheeks and then blend outward for a soft look.
+Make sure not to blend the product too far out horizontally to avoid the illusion of a wider-looking face.

 Your goal, when you have a round face, should be to make your cheekbones pop.
-Applying blush in circles to the apples of your cheeks can make your face look even rounder.
-Instead, make your face look more angular by applying blush slightly lower down and towards the outside of your cheeks (a.k.a. almost, but not quite, under your cheekbones).
-Just remember to avoid blending towards your nose since that can make your face look rounder.
+Applying blush to the apples of your cheeks can give your face a rounder appearance and soften your cheekbones.
+Give your face an angular look by applying blush slightly lower down and toward the outside of your cheeks.
+Avoid blending toward your nose since that can make your face look rounder, too.

 If you have an oval face, you’re in luck.
-You can pretty much get away with anything when it comes to blush.
-One thing you should definitely avoid though, is applying blush under your cheekbones—that’s actually where you should contour.
+When it comes to where to put blush, you can pretty much get away with anything.
+Just make sure to avoid applying blush under your cheekbones—that’s actually where you should contour.
 When you apply blush under your cheekbones, you can end up looking like you have windburn instead of a rosy glow.
 Yikes!